 P O Box 268 * Shelby, IN 46377 (219) 552-1013 firstname.lastname@example.org M-F 9:00am-3:00

-IBHA has three classifications of registration for horses:
+IBHA has four classifications of registration for horses:

 APPENDIX REGISTRATION The Appendix registration is for all foals registered on or before December 31 of the year foaled The fee is reduced for Appendix foals.
 An Appendix foal must be advanced to either the Tentative or Permanent stage to be eligible for lifetime points in competition or to be used as breeding animals.
 The advancements must be made in the horse's yearling year prior to reaching two years of age.
 Foals with both IBHA registered parents will still be registered as Appendix in their foaling year.
 Foals with two permanent IBHA parents will be eligible for advancement to Permanent upon becoming yearlings providing all other requirements are met.
 For advancement send four current color photos, the original Appendix certificate and the advancement fee to the office.

 TENTATIVE REGISTRATION The Tentative stage is the "proving ground" for stallions and mares.
 All stallions and mares (over one year of age) are registered as Tentative unless both parents are already Permanent.
 Tentative stallions must sire twelve (12) IBHA registered foals to be eligible for advancement from Tentative to the Permanent stage of registration.
 Tentative mares must produce three (3) IBHA registered foals to be eligible for advancement from Tentative to the Permanent stage of registration.

 Both Tentative and Permanent horses are shown together in all IBHA approved competition.
 Proof of offspring qualification for advancement to Permanent is the burden of the horse owner.
 Geldings are never registered in the Tentative stage.